 Typical of a Disney entertainment product, Tron Legacy is scrupulous in having almost nothing to say about anything.
 Instead it functions in a mode devoid of subtext, freely exploring the emergent age of computerised transmogrification.
-The film makes no comment on the ramifications of this hyperreality (1) (“a digital frontier to reshape the human condition”) in much the same way that a wave on the surface has nothing to tell us about the ocean as a whole other than to confirm its is-ness.
-It is simultaneously a harbinger of the future and evidence that the future it portrays is largely here already.
+The film is a harbinger of the future and evidence that the future it portrays is largely here already, yet it makes no comment on the ramifications of its hyperreality (1) in much the same way that a wave on the surface has nothing to tell us about the ocean as a whole other than to confirm its is-ness.

 As it is with Clu so it is on the Grid.
 Everything that can be conjured in this domain is a subsample of reality, a regurgitation of recorded surface detail in lieu of deep emulation.
 In compensation for its inability to generate truly original visual stimulus, the Grid opts for visual overload.
 Surfaces gleam and prickle with texture, every object is dipped in atmosphere, the virtual camera lens is heavy with chromatic aberration and diffraction of the non-existent light sources.
 Yet the result is to create an environment in which everything drips with a kind of textural déjà vu, betrayed by the vestiges of its limited source data.